-The film industry in Michigan has a fairly robust infrastructure that already exists.
+The production industry in Michigan has a fairly robust infrastructure that already exists.
 These incentives will only add to the strength of our base of resources.
 Editorial facilities, stages, and prop houses will grow.
 An incentive also impacts other industries that directly support the production industry: carpenters, catering, location rentals, hair, makeup, hotels, and restaurants, to name a few.

-The Legislation Has Strong Bipartisan Support
+The Multimedia Jobs Act Has Strong Bipartisan Support

-Legislators are beginning to understand the urgent need for creative solutions to our economic predicament and see the opportunity with a film incentive program.
+Legislators are beginning to understand the urgent need for creative solutions to our economic predicament and see the opportunity with a multimedia incentive program.
 Other states, including neighboring states, have already reinstated film incentives or increased their offerings.
 Demand for production is high and growing, with marketers, TV, film, and streaming services looking for content.

 Michigan has a budget surplus due to suspending programs and reduced spending during the COVID pandemic.
 Federal funding is also heading our way to boost the economy.
-A film incentive is very timely as it will undoubtedly boost jobs and stimulate economic activity.
+A multimedia incentive is very timely as it will undoubtedly boost jobs and stimulate economic activity.

 A pending $8.5 billion federal government grant for Michigan will boost jobs and economic activity with the state.